 In his book, The Fourth Industrial Revolution, Klaus Schwab notes that this marks the beginning of a process that fundamentally changes how we live, work and relate to one another.
 A fusion of artificial intelligence (AI), robotics, the Internet of things, genetic engineering, and quantum computing are parts of the 4IR.
 This is an opportunity for more than just technology-driven change; it is an opportunity to help everyone, including leaders, policymakers, and people from all income groups and nations, to harness converging technologies and create an inclusive, human-centered future.
 The real opportunity is to incorporate AI as a tool against inequality.
 We can harness it to give the most significant number of people a positive impact on their families, organizations, and communities.

 We have made tremendous progress since Alan Turin posed a question regarding AI, a term coined in 1955 by John McCarthy, "Can machines think?"

 AI's Role in COVID-19 Epidemiology, Genomic Surveillance, and Tracking Virus Variations

 AI has already helped us significantly during the current pandemic, from genome surveillance and tracking variations to diagnosis and multiple treatment strategies.
 As of December 12, 2021, over 270 million individuals have been inThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
 Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.